Ukraine-Russia: Germany suspends Nord Stream 2 gas pipeline | Headlines

 “Now it's up to the international community to react to this one-sided, incomprehensible and unjustified action by the Russian president,” he told reporters in Berlin, adding that it was necessary to “send a clear signal to Moscow that such actions won't remain without consequences”.

-The decision is a significant move for the German government, which had long resisted pulling the plug on the project despite pressure from the United States and some European countries to do so.
-Washington has for years argued that building another pipeline bringing natural gas from Russia to Germany increases Europe's reliance on Russian energy supplies.
+Up to now, Berlin had long resisted pulling the plug on the project, despite strong pressure from the United States and some European countries to do so.
+Washington has for years also argued that building another pipeline bringing natural gas from Russia to Germany — especially one that bypasses Ukraine — increases Europe's reliance on Russian energy supplies.

+US officials have also warned that Nord Stream 2 poses risks to Ukraine and Poland because it could allow Russia to stop pumping gas through those countries.

+Scholz predecessor Angela Merkel had defended the project, as have prominent figures in Scholz's center-left Social Democratic Party.

-"The situation now is fundamentally different,'' Scholz said, explaining that the government had decided to withdraw a report on the impact that the pipeline — which hasn't begun operating yet — would have on the security of Germany's gas supplies.
+“The situation now is fundamentally different,'' Scholz said Tuesday, explaining that the government had decided to withdraw a report on the impact that the pipeline — which hasn't begun operating yet — would have on the security of Germany's gas supplies.

 “That may sound technical, but it's a necessary administrative step without which the certification of the pipeline cannot happen now,” he said.